 “I’ve always been passionate about cooking and entertaining and I wanted to regain my life back, so creating bagels seemed like a good place to start.
 I just thought why not?
 I didn’t do much research, but knew that I wanted to create bagels that had fillings that were a little bit different to what you’d find elsewhere.”

-He started off experimenting in his kitchen, keeping his mind busy by working with flavours from around the world.
-He was taking inspiration from social media, keeping track of a bagel restaurant in Egypt, alongside all of the famous spots in New York – and he began to regain his love for the kitchen.
+Beigel started to take shape when Rick began experimenting in his kitchen, keeping busy by working with flavours from around the world.
+He was taking inspiration from social media, keeping track of a bagel restaurant in Egypt, alongside all of the famous spots in New York – and he began to regain his love again for the kitchen.

-Beigel was running out of Rick’s house, and not much has really changed since then – apart from the fact that he’s now found himself a permanent site right in the heart of Salford’s bustling Media City.
+Beigel was running out of Rick’s house, and not much has really changed since then – apart from the fact that he’s now found himself a permanent site to sell his jam-packed circular bread right in the heart of Salford’s bustling Media City.

 “I approached the guys at Media City early last year asking if there was a chance I could set up a pop up stall.
 They got back straight away and I was down there in the space of a few weeks.